Feeling frustrated after getting rejected for a PPP loan?

-If any of the above information or documents are missing from your application, you may be rejected.
-Additionally, the PPP application specifies another five reasons why you may be declined PPP funding.
+If any of the above information or documents were missing from your application, that could be why you were rejected.
+Additionally, the PPP application specified another five reasons why you may be declined PPP funding.
 Your Paycheck Protection Program eligibility may be declined if:

 - You’re delinquent or have defaulted on any federally-guaranteed loans in the past 7 years

 - You or any other owner of your business is suspended from Federal financial aid